-I currently serve as the Director of Technical Services at MusicMaster, Inc., where I lead support, onboarding, and enterprise deployments for one of the most widely adopted music scheduling systems in the industry.
+I currently serve as the Director of Operations at MusicMaster, Inc., where I lead support, onboarding, and enterprise deployments for one of the most widely adopted music scheduling systems in the industry.
 If you’ve listened to the radio any time in the past few decades, you’ve probably heard content scheduled by our software.

 Before this, I spent over a decade as VP of Operations at Presslaff Interactive Revenue (PIR), where I helped grow a niche service provider into a global platform for audience engagement.
 I led development teams, oversaw server farms, wrangled SQL databases, ran support, QA, and IT operations — and learned how to scale a company without losing its soul.